Netflix Persuasion (2022) Trailer Review

 1973.jpg

-The Bad: While the pre-proposal scenes are nearly perfect, Cusack and Jayston leave a bit to be desired in the proposal and departure scenes.
-Cusack and Jayston are at their best in portraying the informal, everyday interactions between Jane and Rochester, but they aren't as strong during the story's climaxes.
+On the other hand, Cusack and Jayston leave a bit to be desired from the proposal onward when the stakes are higher and the pair’s ease and informality fully fledge into romance.
 This adaptation can also be a little too sedate, lacking the gothic elements and production values that might have placed it first.
 Unlike many, I appreciate Cusack's voiceovers as a window into Jane's thoughts and internal dialogue, but object to how they are performed—quaintly and lacking the feeling that would animate Jane's stream of consciousness.

 2006.jpg